 (ii) Have the endorsement of the principal of their school

-(g) NSWCHS RL representative pathway
+(g) NSWCHSSA Rugby League representative pathway

-(ii) If injured at any stage (zone, regional, and greater regional) through the selection process and unable to trial, the player must be considered by the selection panel at that level for selection, in the team to be chosen from those trials.
+(ii) If injured at any stage (zone, association, and greater association) through the selection process and unable to trial, the player must be considered by the selection panel at that level for selection, in the team to be chosen from those trials.
 Only if a satisfactory medical certificate is supplied.
 Note: Injured players should only be given consideration if they provide medical evidence and present it to selectors at the trials.
 If considered good enough on reputation and/or past performance to be better than those players who have trialled on the day then that player is to be included in the team for the next level of trials.
 If not, he will then be ineligible for consideration for the president’s team.

 (h) Selection panels

-(i) Greater regional teams
+(i) Greater association teams